openaustralia/australian_local_councillors_popolo/README.md

 6. Submit a pull request with your changes with an [explanation](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) of what they are and why you have made them.

+## Tips for collecting councillor information

+The best place to find information about local councillors is the council’s official website.
+Most council websites have a page listing all the councillors and their information.
+Wikipedia can be a good source of information about the councillors’ political party, if it’s not on the council website.

+**The minimum information we need is the councillor’s email**.
+Next important is the url for an image of them.
+Next important is their political party.
+The source of where you got most of the information is also important so we can go back and update or fill in details in the future.
+Any other information you can collect that has a collumn in the spreadsheet is wonderfut—but if you’re in a hurry just grab what’s necessary.

 ## Scrapers

 We used web scrapers hosted on morph.io to collect a lot of raw data to start this collection: